nighthaven/rick_morty_api/README.md

     - will create a table comment linked to user_id foreign key, column character id, column episode_id, will index
     - the CRUD will need to link all but if even if the character_id or episode_id can be null, both can't be null

+04. Creation of the comment table and user table, creation of the path and the post creation of the comment
+    - Difficulty : needed more documentation about pydantic (validator), when return None, the database doesn't understand concerning the edit i pass for now, we need user authentification so the SQL can remain it in order to do so. ( code is still written for futur modification)
+    - solution : learn pydantic validator's syntaxe add or "Null" value for creation

 ## How to use this API

 ### the import folder